Home » America’s new tech doctrine is built around trusted allies. Here’s where Italy fits in

 That is the logic behind Pax Silica.
 Rather than a technological fortress, it is conceived as a coalition of complementary capabilities.
 One partner contributes compute, another industrial manufacturing, another research, another critical minerals or energy infrastructure.
 The objective is integration, not duplication.

 The timing is hardly accidental.
-During this week’s summit, Washington announced that Pax Silica would expand to 24 participants, adding new European partners — including the Netherlands, Germany, Greece and the EU — as well as countries from Latin America and Central Asia.
-The European Union also joined the initiative.
-Italy is not yet among the participants, although discussions about Rome’s possible future role have circulated for some time.
+During this week’s summit, Washington announced that Pax Silica would expand to 24 participating countries, adding new European partners — including the Netherlands, Germany and Greece — as well as countries from Latin America and Central Asia.

 • That helps explain why the administration sees Pax Silica not simply as another diplomatic forum, but as an institutional answer to a gap left by existing formats such as the G7 and G20.

-• The initiative—organized by Roberto Baldoni, Senior Advisor on Technology and Cybersecurity Policy to the Italian Ambassador to the United States, together with the Krack Institute of Tech Diplomacy and the SERICS Foundation—is less about bilateral cooperation than about defining Italy’s place inside an emerging Western technology architecture.
+• The initiative — coordinated by Roberto Baldoni, Senior Advisor on Technology and Cybersecurity Policy to the Italian Ambassador to the United States, together with the Krach Institute of Tech Diplomacy and the SERICS Foundation — is less about bilateral cooperation than about defining Italy’s place inside an emerging Western technology architecture.

 • Many European governments continue to view domestic technological capacity as essential for reducing external dependencies.
 Helberg turns that argument on its head.
 The greater vulnerability, he suggests, lies in spending scarce resources replicating technologies others already produce instead of investing in the next generation of innovation—the one that ultimately creates lasting strategic advantage.